-Those above us give us responsibility and authority, not power.
+Those above us give us authority and responsibility, not power.
 The ability to hire or fire is authority, not power.
-Power always comes from the followers, e.g., politicians require voters/supporters to be elected or succeed.
+Power always comes from the followers, e.g., politicians require supporters to succeed.

 The leader's vision must make intangible and uncertain outcomes more concrete and pressing, e.g., Kennedy's man on the moon by the end of the decade.
 Effective leaders must first learn what matters to their followers, then say those things their followers want to say.
-That requires listening and responsiveness.

 The single most important leadership function is to create a focus for the group's behavior; "Where there is no vision, the people perish."
 (Proverbs 29:18).
-Leaders increase reinforcers (positive incentives) for mission-critical follower behavior clearly, overtly, and consistently.
-People can't hit the target if they don't know the target
+Leaders increase reinforcers (positive incentives) for follower behavior that is mission critical, clearly, overtly, and consistently